strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 - Discovered duplicate menu items folder, it has been removed and references updated.
 - Moved button type components to buttons folder in ui component folder.
+- Menu icon now has desired behavior of show menu on entry and hiding when use moves cursor somewhere besides menu.
+Also hides menu when user enters the menu and move off of it with out making a selection.
+- Changed expanded view close icon to use standard app font.
+User feedback indicated the before used custom font was harder to determine what the intended purpose was.

 ---